aaw040/Westerfield_Portfolio/README.md

 # Python Portfolio

-This is the portfolio of python code that I learned during BISC 4503
+This is the portfolio of python code that I learned during BISC 4503 Fall 2025

 ## Analyzing Patient Data